saurav123anand/JavaImpNotesAndCode/designPatterns/src/notes.md

 iii) Using cloning
    # how to save our object from this
    --> return the same object from override clone method

+# 2. Factory design pattern
+--> When there is superclass and multiple subclasses and we want to get object of subclasses based on input and
+    requirement then we create factory class which takes the responsibility of creating object of class based on input

+   ### Advantage of factory design pattern
+      --> focus on creating object for intergace rather than implementation --> loose coupling,more robust code.

+# 3. Abstract design pattern
+--> Similar to factory design pattern
+--> It provides the concept of factory of factories

+# 4. Builder design pattern
+--> While creating object when object contain many attributes there are many problem exists
+   i) We have to pass many attributes to create object. ii) Some parameters may be optional. iii) Factory class takes all responsibility for creating object, if the object is heavy then all complexity
+        is the part of factory class.
+  So in builder pattern create object step by step and finally return final object with desired values of attributes.